 Now that it’s time for your child to move off of the bottle, they’re going to need the best sippy cup for milk.
-There’s a reason everyone recognises a sippy cup as one of the big symbols of infanthood, because they’re just so useful.
+There’s a reason everyone recognizes a sippy cup as one of the big symbols of infanthood because they’re just so useful.

-Well, when you’re looking for the best sippy cup, especially if they’re coming off of the bottle, there's a few things that you should look for.
+Well, when you’re looking for the best sippy cup, especially if they’re coming off of the bottle, there are a few things that you should look for.

 Before we take a look at the different things to look for, here’s a quick comparison of the top 5 products.

 Disclosure: The links to Amazon.com within this article are affiliate links.
 As an Amazon Associate, we earn from qualifying purchases.
 This does not affect the price, nor does it influence the products we feature.

 What Should I Look for in My Sippy Cup?

 First, ask yourself when it’s time to introduce the cup.

 The answer is, as always, it depends on your baby.
 Some children are ready as early as 6 months in, but some don’t start making that jump until they see their first birthday.